profgarrett/jsgames/README.md

 Called with { has: 'references', args: [ 'a1' ]}

 	no_values: No literals
+	values: [0, *, ?, 'x']  <= * is text, ? is number.
-	references(args): Make sure that references are in answer symbols(args): Make sure that the symbosl are included
+	references(args): Make sure that references are in answer symbols(args): Make sure that the symbosl are included.
+Use ? to include dropdown. functions

 ### DataFactory